 In 2019, we were excited to open the festival with Bed of Thorns, Uganda's first movie made with an all-female crew, and to welcome Artist in Residence Giggs Kgonamotse Kgole, one of the Mail and Guardian’s Top 200 young South Africans, whose work “God Ke Mama” was the catalogue cover of the 10th Anniversary Young Masters Art Prize in London.

-Given our focus on filmmakers, each submission is watched by at least two judges.
-If they disagree, a third judge will review the film.
+All festival programmers are Africans.
+Given our focus on filmmakers, each submission is watched by at least two people.
+If they disagree, a third programmer will review the film.
 Then, the top scoring films are considered by the programming team as a whole.
 Our goal is to be as fair as possible, giving every submission a reasonable opportunity to be selected.

 Your film must be eligible for the category within which it has been submitted.
 All movies submitted must have been completed no earlier than July 1, 2021.